-The TUNE function lets you find a desired frequency.
-Push the TUNE/SEEK switch up to change to a higher frequency, and down to change to a lower frequency.
-To change the frequency up or down a single increment, push and release the TUNE/SEEK switch.
+TUNE - Use the TUNE/SEEK switch to tune the radio to a desired frequency.
+Push the switch up to tune to a higher frequency, and push the switch down to tune to a lower frequency.
+The frequency numbers will start to change rapidly.
+Release the switch when the display reaches the desired frequency.
+To change the frequency in small increments, push and release the TUNE/SEEK switch quickly.

-The SEEK function searches the band for stations with a strong signal.
-Depending on which way you push the TUNE/SEEK switch, the system searches up or down from the current frequency.
-Push the switch until you hear a beep, then release it.
-The system searches until it finds a station with a strong signal, then stops.
-If you do not want to listen to that station, push TUNE/SEEK again.
+SEEK - The SEEK function searches the band for a station with a strong signal.
+To activate it, push the TUNE/SEEK switch until you hear a beep, then release it.
+Depending on which way you pushed the switch, the system scans upward or downward from the current frequency.
+It stops when it finds a station with a strong signal.